CAMERA GEAR & TOOLS

 My first camera was a sixth-hand analog model Minolta.
 A couple of years later, I bought an analog Canon (yes, I am that old).
-When Canon released the first affordable DSRL back in 2003 – the EOS 300D – I switched to digital photography.
+When Canon released the first affordable DSLR back in 2003 - the EOS 300D - I switched to digital photography.
 In 2015 I upgraded my gear to full frame, and I was considering Nikon, but again, I deliberately chose Canon.

 So why Canon?

-Qualitatively, there is little difference between the two brands, and Sony builds good cameras too.
+Qualitatively, there is little difference between the two brands, Sony builds good cameras too.
 But, first of all, the Canon lenses are less expensive than the competitors.
 Second, Canon offers the widest range of lenses suitable for interior photography.
-And third, a decisive argument for me was the fact that Guillaume, my husband, uses a full frame Canon camera so we can share lenses.
+And third, a decisive argument for me was the fact that Guillaume, my husband, uses a full frame Canon camera too so we can share lenses.

-To be honest, I do not have a lot of knowledge about Nikon or Sony gear, that's the main reason I can only give advice on Canon bodies and lenses.
+To be honest, I don't have a lot of knowledge about Nikon or Sony gear, that's the main reason I can only give advice on Canon bodies and lenses.
 I have included a full frame and crop factor body in this overview, as well as lenses for both types that I recommend.

 You might notice that I do not support so-called third party lenses.
 During the live courses that I teach, I was able to compare many of my students’ lenses with my own — and Canon always won when it came to sharpness and brightness.